xapian/xapian-gsoc-proposal/proposal.rst

 **Why have you chosen this particular project?**

 I am good with probability and C++ which are the prerequisites of the project and this was the only project which was appealing to me.
-In other words the only project where I could understand what was going on.
+In other words, I was comfortable understanding what is going on.
 Therefore, since the prerequisites matched me and I could understand and relate to the aim of the project I chose this one.

 **Who will benefit from your project and in what ways?**